How sexual abuse affects adults | Bolt Burdon Kemp How sexual abuse affects adults | Bolt Burdon Kemp

 • Fear and withdrawal from relationships

-• Unexpected or unexplained change in behaviour
+• Unexpected or unexplained changes in behaviour

-• Loss of sleep
+• Loss or lack of sleep

 • Substance or alcohol abuse

-• Unexplained bruising or itching – particularly around the inner thighs, genital, anal or breast areas
+• Unexplained bruising or itching, particularly around the inner thighs, genital, anal, or breast areas

 Our Insights